mircosoderi/crowded/README.md

 # crowded
-_To know how many people are in one place at now, how many have been there in the past, and if one have met infected people._
+_To know how many people are in one place at now and how many have been there in the past.
+It also could help counter CODIV-19._

 ## As a citizen
 You can:

 * know how many people are in a place at now
 * display the diagram of presences in a given place in the past
-* know if you have met people infected by COVID-19
+* in some cases, know if you could have had a contact with a person infected by COVID-19

-without giving any personal information, and with no GPS tracing.
+without giving any personal information, and without GPS tracing.

 Put a look at the [FAQ](http://crowded.zone/faq.php) to learn how to do that.